sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/fibonacci2.svg'</img>

-In the second example, we use a repeat loop to generate the first six Fibonacci numbers and use them to draw a nautilus.
+In the second example, we use a *Repeat* loop to generate the first six Fibonacci numbers and use them to draw a nautilus.

 Draw a nautilus [RUN